Punderthings/fossfoundation/_pages/index.md

 nav_order: 1
 ---

 Welcome to the FOSS Foundations Metadata directory!
-We are eager to collaborate with academic researchers and open source practitioners alike on curating rich common metadata about the many excellent non-profit Foundations that either host or help open source projects succeed.
+We are eager to collaborate with academic researchers and open source practitioners alike on curating rich metadata about the many excellent non-profit Foundations that either host or help open source projects succeed.

 - Discover the [directory of foundation metadata](listing), plus:
   - [Sponsorship program models](sponsorships)